overextended/overextended.github.io/docs/ox_inventory/Functions/External/Client/useSlot.md

-Uses the item on the slot passed in as an argument.
+Uses the item in the given inventory slot.

 ```lua
 -- slot: number